zhyifei/docs.zh-cn/docs/visual-basic/programming-guide/language-features/arrays/how-to-assign-one-array-to-another-array.md

 ---
+title: 如何：将一个数组赋给另一个数组
-title: 如何：将一个数组赋给另一个数组 (Visual Basic) ms.date: 07/20/2015
+ms.date: 07/20/2015
 helpviewer_keywords:
 - covariance, arrays
 - arrays [Visual Basic], assigning
 - arrays [Visual Basic], covariance ms.assetid: 1ae89ea5-f292-4282-bcfc-e9b06b37fbd5
-ms.openlocfilehash: a39888f19e5033a5c6622313fb7451d6463b2f7c
+ms.openlocfilehash: be5337e36c2cc7ad9f9b32182b8575ac66bb4a50
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64858882"
+ms.locfileid: "74351893"
 ---
 # <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>如何：将一个数组赋给另一个数组 (Visual Basic)

-由于数组是对象，您可以在赋值语句和其他对象类型一样使用它们。 一个数组变量保留一个指向数据构成的数组元素和等级和长度的信息，并分配只复制此指针。
+Because arrays are objects, you can use them in assignment statements like other object types.
+An array variable holds a pointer to the data constituting the array elements and the rank and length information, and an assignment copies only this pointer.

-### <a name="to-assign-one-array-to-another-array"></a>若要将一个数组赋给另一个数组
+### <a name="to-assign-one-array-to-another-array"></a>To assign one array to another array

-1. 请确保两个数组具有相同的秩 （维数） 和兼容的元素数据类型。

-2. 使用标准的赋值语句将源数组赋给目标数组。 不遵循括号数组名。
+1. Ensure that the two arrays have the same rank (number of dimensions) and compatible element data types.

+2. Use a standard assignment statement to assign the source array to the destination array.
+Do not follow either array name with parentheses.

     ```vb
     Dim formArray() As System.Windows.Forms.Form